Come out of your shell!

 Names are drawn from a hat.
 No one is required to tell a story; attendees can just listen.
 It's free.

-STORYTELLING TIPS: We often say stories must have a beginning, middle, and an end.
-But a different way to think about this is a story is not a story unless some change has occurred.
-(What's changed in me, the circumstances, or environment?)
+Find the change in your story.
+In her show stopper, “Defying Gravity,” Elphaba sings, “something has changed in me.”
+A story is not a story unless some change has occurred.
+What's changed in you as the narrator, the circumstances, or the environment?
 If nothing changes, then it might just be an anecdote.
 Find the change in your story.
-As such, every story you tell is creating an act of change.
+As such, every story you tell brings change into the world.

 There’s never any pressure to tell a story, but you’ll never experience a more welcoming environment to try out the mic.